m3g/ComplexMixtures.jl/docs/src/contrib.md

 To plot the contributions of the hydrogen atoms of water to the total MDDF, we have to select the two atoms, named `H1` and `H2`.
-The `contrib` function provides several practical ways of doing that, with or without the use of `PDBTools`.
+The `contributions` function provides several practical ways of doing that, with or without the use of `PDBTools`.

-The `contrib` function receives three parameters:
+The `contributions` function receives three parameters:

 1. The `solute` or `solvent` data structure, created with `Selection`.
 2. The array of atomic contributions (here `results.solute_atom` or `results.solvent_atom`), corresponding to the selection in 1.
 3. A selection of a group of atoms within the molecule of interest,